 Skip advert

 Advertisement - Article continues below

-If you’re looking to sell your car but keep your private number plate, gift your number plate or move that registration to another vehicle, there are specific rules you need to follow.
-Thankfully, the process and paperwork needed to successfully transfer a private number plate to a new car or owner is fairly straightforward and can be done online.
+If you’re looking to sell your car but keep your private number plate, sell the private number plate itself or move a personalised registration onto another vehicle, there are specific rules you need to follow.
+Thankfully, the process of transferring a private number plate is fairly straightforward, and our guide is here to explain everything you need to know.

 How to transfer a private number plate to another car

-As is the case with licencing and car tax, vehicle registration is overseen by the Driver and Vehicle Licensing Agency (DVLA).
+As is the case with driving licences and VED road tax, vehicle registration is overseen by the Driver and Vehicle Licensing Agency (DVLA).
 If you want to transfer a number plate between cars, you’ll need to fill in a V317 form.
 This is also known as a car-to-car transfer.

+Skip advert